thaum-io/language-of-leadership/_posts/2020-08-16-natural-language-processing.md

 ---
 layout: post
-title: "The Data Science of this Project"
+title: "Natural Language Processing?"
-description: "What did we do?
-How did we do it?"
+description: "We did a lot of technical things, here are some links"
-date: 2020-08-16
+date: 2020-08-14
 categories: thaum
 by: 'Thaum'
-icon: 'cpu'
+icon: 'book'
 questions:
   - question: 'Is this work open-source?'
     answer: 'Yes, and it is MIT licenced.
 See the repo at: https://github.com/thaum-io/language-of-power'